Will WebAssembly Replace JavaScript?

 Javascript is utter trash that should be cleansed from this world

-JS "programmers" are too incompetent for that (Score:4, Informative)
+JS "programmers" are too incompetent for that (Score:3, Informative)

 WebAssembly will primarily allow real coders to write applications that run in browsers.
 No JavaScript wannabees need to apply.